buzzqw/TUS/OBSS/markdown-separati/en/25-equipment-armor-and-shields.md

 Sleeping in light armor does not cause Fatigue.

-The character's **movement capability** will remain the same up to banded armor, then it will decrease progressively.
+The character' \*\*s **movement capability** will remain the same up to banded armor, then it will decrease progressively.
 The value indicated in the Mov. column is the meters less that the character makes per Movement Action.

 For example, a human in full plate armor has a movement of 6 meters, a dwarf 3 meters.